SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 This target is about policies that can stimulate investment in antipoverty actions, however, we interpret it more widely to cover **research about policies and poverty reduction**.
 This is because "policies for investment" is very difficult to build a search string for, as the terms can be used for more than one aspect (e.g. policy to encourage investment in anti-poverty actions, investment in anti-poverty policies).

 The general structure is *policy + antipoverty*.
-Note that this phrase does not contain an action element as it was considered too difficult/restrictive.
+Note that this phrase does not contain an action element as it was considered too restrictive.

 ```py
 TS=